 How to display a computer image on a TV or Projector

 Many TVs and projectors have one or more connections that allow you to connect a computer to them and display the screen.
 Both desktop computers and laptop computers are capable of connecting to a TV or projector.
-Following the steps below will help you connect your TV or Projector to your computer.
+Following the steps below help you connect your TV or Projector to your computer.

 There are 5 Types of connections a computer could have that allows it to connect to a TV or Projector.
 Before connecting these devices, you must identify what your computer is capable of using as well as what your TV and projector can use.
 In the picture below, is an example of what the back of an Epson projector looks like and its available connection.